frnmst/get-fattura-pa/README.md

 Copyright (c) 2019 Franco Masotti (frnmst); franco [dot] masotti [at] live [dot] com

-get_fattura_pa is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+get-fattura-pa is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-get_fattura_pa is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+get-fattura-pa is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with get_fattura_pa.
+You should have received a copy of the GNU General Public License along with get-fattura-pa.
 If not, see <https://www.gnu.org/licenses/>.